Jeffrey Donaldson: Views

 Donaldson opposed the Good Friday Agreement.
 He supported Brexit, but called for the Northern Ireland Protocol agreement between the UK and the EU in December 2020, which establishes a customs and regulatory border in the Irish Sea separating Northern Ireland from Great Britain, to be reformed or revoked.
 Despite his earlier rejection of the Good Friday Agreement, he stated in January 2021 that the Protocol "actually undermines the Good Friday agreement".

 In 2009, Donaldson was accused of making anti-Catholic comments.
-Social Democratic and Labour Party deputy leader Alasdair McDonnell demanded an apology from Donaldson and a retraction of his claim that Catholics owed allegiance in the first instance to the Pope and the Holy See.
+SDLP deputy leader Alasdair McDonnell demanded an apology from Donaldson and a retraction of his claim that Catholics owed allegiance in the first instance to the Pope and the Holy See.

 In March 2019, Donaldson was one of 21 MPs who voted against LGBT-inclusive sex and relationship education in English schools.
 He opposes same-sex marriage in Northern Ireland, legalised by the British Government in December 2019.

 Personal life

 On 26 June 1987, Donaldson married Eleanor Cousins, with whom he has two daughters.
+They lived in Dromore in County Down.
 He is a member of the mainstream Presbyterian Church in Ireland.
+In 2008, Jeffrey Donaldson had an extramarital affair with a woman in London.

+After his re-election to Parliament in 2010, Donaldson made references in his acceptance speech to false slurs being spread about his sexuality.
+When later confronted by a journalist from the Ulster Star newspaper about a rumour he was having an affair with a gay man, Donaldson vehemently denied it was true and dismissed it as "smear tactics to gain some political advantage".

+In 2020, the Donaldsons split up for a while after Jeffrey was suspected of having an affair and was recorded having a flirtatious conversation after his wife had a covert listening device installed in his car.

+In June 2026, a BBC investigation reported on a "double life" led by Donaldson, stating that he had been seen by London-based senior PSNI officers entering a gay sauna near Vauxhall Gardens in 2006.
+Former head of the PSNI's Serious Crime Branch, Tim Hanley, said he was "100% sure" Donaldson entered the building.

+Views on national identity

-Speaking of his national identity, Donaldson says that he is "Irish and British, Northern Irish and British, and British."
-He noted that he was a member of the Irish Presbyterian church, which is organised on an all-Ireland basis.
+Speaking of his national identity, Donaldson said that he is "Irish and British, Northern Irish and British, and British."
+He noted that he was a member of the Presbyterian Church in Ireland, which is organised on an all-Ireland basis.
 He described his national identity as geographically Irish, but also as being "part of a wider group of nations that is British".
 He believes that there is no contradiction in identifying as Irish, Northern Irish and British.